shenchauhan/Fody/README.md

     }
 ```

-What I would love is a simplier version which keeps my code true to what it was originally.
+What I would love is a simpler version which keeps my code true to what it was originally.
 That is where Fody comes in.
 The same code with Fody looks like this:

 ```csharp
     public class PersonWithFody : INotifyPropertyChanged